EnzDev/SportEquip/readme.md

 * static : html css js and other static files that will be directly served
 * web : web server that makes routing and things like that

-To start the server use :
+To see how to use SportEquip, launch :
 ```
- $ python3 main.py
+ $ python3 main.py -h
 ```